 10. Breaches must mean a loss of privileges

 It’s almost inevitable that children will bend the rules at some point.
 When they do, it is important for parents to follow up on their threatened sanctions – or nobody will take the rules seriously in the future.
 Supporting kids is essential, but a direct contravention of house rules should be punished when necessary.

 Installing Antivirus Software

 An antivirus program is essential to the health of your computer and it is the first line of defense against unwanted programs.
 Good antivirus software actively scans for all malicious programs including viruses, malware, spyware, trojans, and worms.
 And some services can even alert you against scam websites and phishing attempts.

 Here are a few pointers to be aware of when it comes to antivirus software:

 1. Not all antivirus software is equal

 It’s well worth checking reviews before choosing your antivirus software as not every product offers watertight protection.
 Paying more for antivirus is not necessarily going to get you better security.
 Even some basic free options provide the most necessary anti-virus tools you need.
 So, do your research.

 2. No antivirus software is 100% effective

-It’s impossible for any antivirus product to be 100% effective, and you won’t find one that claims to be.
-This is because it’s a constant cat-and-mouse game, with hackers creating new exploits and antivirus vendors scrambling around to protect against them.
-As such, education and vigilance is still paramount - as is keeping your chosen antivirus product permanently up to date.
+It is impossible for any antivirus product to be 100% effective, and you won’t find one that claims to be.
+This is because virus and malware protection is a constant cat-and-mouse game, where hackers create new exploits and antivirus vendors must scramble to protect their users against them.
+As such, education and vigilance is paramount - as is keeping your chosen antivirus permanently up to date.